 Drug absorption is the movement of a drug into the bloodstream after administration.

 A drug product is the actual dosage form of a drug—a tablet, capsule, suppository, transdermal patch, or solution.
 It consists of the drug (active ingredient) and additives (inactive ingredients).
-For example, tablets are a mixture of drug and diluents, stabilizers, disintegrants, and lubricants.
-The mixture is granulated and compressed into a tablet.
+The active ingredient is the chemical substance (the drug) that is taken to produce the desired effect (such as lowering blood pressure).
+The additives (inactive ingredients such as diluents, stabilizers, disintegrants, and lubricants) are mixed with the drug to make it easier to swallow or help break it up in the gastrointestinal tract.
+For example, to make tablets, the active/inactive ingredient mixture may be formed into small grains and compressed into tablet form.
 The type and amount of additives and the degree of compression affect how quickly the tablet disintegrates and how quickly the drug is absorbed.
 Drug manufacturers adjust these variables to optimize absorption.

 If a tablet releases the drug too quickly, the blood level of the drug may become too high, causing an excessive response.
 If the tablet does not release the drug quickly enough, much of the drug may be eliminated in the feces without being absorbed, and blood levels may be too low.
 Drug manufacturers formulate the tablet to release the drug at the desired speed.